 Traffic Capture Settings

-section in your Qtap configuration controls what traffic is captured and how it's processed.
+The tap section in your Qtap configuration controls what traffic is processed.
 This section provides fine-grained control over which network connections to monitor, what traffic to include or exclude, and how to apply different processing stacks to specific domains.

 Basic Configuration